Daniel-Mietchen/ideas/communities/communities.md

 * for my ways of engaging with the community
   * 👍 generic support
   * ❓ criticism
-  * ⌛ donating time
+  * ⌛ providing time
-  * 💶 donating money
+  * 💶 providing money
-  * 🧠 donating expertise
+  * 🧠 providing expertise
-  * 🛠️ donating resources
+  * 🛠️ providing resources

 # Communities